Parras: History

+Climate

 Features

 Parras de la Fuente is a Pueblo Mágico, designated in 2004.
 Parras is called the oasis of the semi-desert of Coahuila state.
 It has bathing resorts (which were used to generate electric power for industry usage).

 The Municipality President's building, a historical attraction, is a replica of the State's Government Palace in Saltillo.
 The Hostal el Farol is the historic former house of General Raúl Madero.
 San Ignacio de Loyola church was built in the 17th century.
 Santo Madero church is located on an extinct volcano plug just north of the town.